Frostwork-Media/back-of-the-envelope/README.md

-- Add voice chat so that it can be used more or less on the go
+- add a loading state
+  - current boxes greyed out
+  - a spinner somewhere
+- a nicer slider
 - make it so that we auto zoom only when number of nodes changes, with delay, and it should run the graph layout algorithm, and then fitZoom...
+  - use current screen aspect ratio when running layout
 - maybe move it into a realtime situation
-- a nicer slider
+- eventually move ai stuff behind protected procedures
 - including updating existing code in prompt
-- what if you rotated each element a tiny bit for a cute effect
-- use current screen aspect ratio when running layout
-- add a loading state
-- eventually move ai stuff behind protected procedures

 - How are we testing a particular instance of our final distribution, like inputs to our function.
 There has to be a way.
 That's more or less the missing piece.